Schuylkill Haven Area School District

 The Schuylkill Haven Area School District is a small public school district in Schuylkill County, Pennsylvania.
 It serves the municipalities of Port Clinton, Landingville, Schuylkill Haven, and South Manheim Township.

 Schuylkill Haven Area School District encompasses approximately 55 sqmi.
-According to 2000 federal census data, it served a resident population of 8,202.
+According to 2000 U.S. census data, it served a resident population of 8,202.
 By 2010, the district's population increased to 8,412 people.
 The educational attainment levels for the Schuylkill Haven Area School District population (25 years old and over) were 84.8% high school graduates and 15.8% college graduates.
 The district is one of the 500 public school districts of Pennsylvania and one of fourteen (14) public school districts in Schuylkill County in 2016.

-As of the 2021-22 school year, the school district has a student population of 1,166 and 94 teachers on a full-time basis for a student-teacher ratio of 12.4, according to National Center for Education Statistics.
+As of the 2023-24 school year, the school district has a student population of 1,163 and 93 teachers on a full-time equivalent basis for a student-teacher ratio of 12.51, according to National Center for Education Statistics.

 According to the Pennsylvania Budget and Policy Center, 37.7% of the district's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents' per capita income was $17,511, while the median family income was $43,737.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Schuylkill County, the median household income was $45,012.
 By 2013, the median household income in the United States rose to $52,100.
 In 2014, the median household income in the USA was $53,700.